physiozoo/mhrv/README.md

     in PhysioNet format.
     * `rqrs` - Detection of R-peaks in ECG signals (based on PhysioNet's `gqrs`).
 Configurable for use with both human and animal ECGs.
-    * `egcrr` - Construction of RR intervals from ECG data in PhysioNet format.
+    * `ecgrr` - Construction of RR intervals from ECG data in PhysioNet format.
-    * `qrs_compare` - Comparison of QRS detections to reference annotations and calculation of quality indices like Sensitivity, PPV.
+    * `qrs_compare` - Comparison of QRS detections to reference annotations and calculation of quality measures like Sensitivity, PPV.

 * RR-intervals signal processing:
     * `filtrr` - Filtering of RR interval time series to detect ectopic (out of place) beats.
-    * `dfa` - Detrended Fluctuation Analysis, a method of estimating the fractal scaling exponent of a signal.
+    * `dfa` - Detrended Fluctuation Analysis, a method of estimating the fractal scaling exponent of a signal [3].
-    * `mse` - Multiscale Sample Entropy, a measure of the complexity of the signal computed on multiple time scales.
+    * `mse` - Multiscale Sample Entropy, a measure of the complexity of the signal computed on multiple time scales [4].
     * `sample_entropy` - Sample Entropy, a measure of the irregularity of a signal.

-* HRV Metrics: Calculating quantitative measures that indicate the activity of the heart based on RR intervals based on the standard HRV metrics defined in the literature.
+* HRV Metrics: Calculating quantitative measures that indicate the activity of the heart based on RR intervals based on the standard HRV metrics defined in the literature (see e.g. [2]).
     * `hrv_time` - Time Domain: AVNN, SDNN, RMSSD, pNNx.
     * `hrv_freq` - Frequency Domain:
         * Total and normalized power in (configurable) VLF, LF, HF and custom user-defined bands.
         * Spectral power estimation using Lomb, Auto Regressive, Welch and FFT methods.
         * Additional frequency-domain features: LF/HF ratio, LF and HF peak frequencies, power-law scaling exponent (beta).